- Self-Employment Tax

 Salaries, fees, and other income subject to social security or Medicare tax that you received for performing services as an employee, including services performed as an employee under the railroad retirement system.
 This includes services performed as a public official (except as a fee basis government employee as explained in item 8 under Other Income and Losses Included in Net Earnings From Self-Employment, earlier).

 Fees received for services performed as a notary public.
-If you had no other income subject to SE tax, enter "Exempt—Notary" on Form 1040, line 57.
+If you had no other income subject to SE tax, enter "Exempt—Notary" on Schedule 2 (Form 1040 or 1040-SR), line 4.
 Don’t file Schedule SE.
-However, if you had other earnings of $400 or more subject to SE tax, enter "Exempt—Notary" and the amount of your net profit as a notary public from Schedule C or Schedule C-EZ on the dotted line to the left of Schedule SE, line 3.
+However, if you had other earnings of $400 or more subject to SE tax, enter "Exempt—Notary" and the amount of your net profit as a notary public from Schedule C on the dotted line to the left of Schedule SE, line 3.
 Subtract that amount from the total of lines 1a, 1b, and 2, and enter the result on line 3.